 Managed Prometheus AlertsΒΆ

-Optionally, you can manage your Prometheus alerts with the Robusta Alerts UI, instead of managing them as PrometheusRule YAMLs in-cluster.
+You can manage your Prometheus alerts with the Robusta Alerts UI, instead of managing them as PrometheusRule YAMLs in-cluster.

 This lets your team create and customize Prometheus alerts with templates, without needing to know PromQL.

-This guide covers how it works, and also the steps involved to use this feature:
+This guide covers how it works, and also the steps involved to use this feature.

 How it worksΒΆ

-When this feature is enabled, Robusta manages the list of alerts in the Robusta UI and syncs them to your clusters as managed PrometheusRule files (CRDs).
+Robusta manages the list of alerts in the Robusta UI and syncs them to your clusters as managed PrometheusRule files (CRDs).

 You can disable/enable individual alerts and change thresholds via the UI.